SyntaxReference/SyntaxReference.dev/content/modules-package-headers/README.md

 // C standard headers are available in C++.
 // C headers end in .h, while
+// C++ headers have no ".h" suffix.
-// C++ headers are prefixed with "c" and have no ".h" suffix.
+// C headers in C++ are prefixed with "c" and have no ".h" suffix.

 #include <iostream> // input/output to console
 #include <cstdio>